naccdata/nacc-form-validator/docs/index.md

 ## Example Usage - Records and Datastores

 You may want to compare a record against previous records, particularly if your schema uses temporal rules, which are usually associated with plausibility checks.
 This is where `pk_name` and `datastore` come in, in which `pk_name` must be the "primary key" to index the datastore by.
-The primary key must always be a required field. `datastore.py` then provides a `Datastore` abstract class that you must implement, specifically the `get_previous_instance` method.
+The primary key must always be a required field. `datastore.py` then provides a `Datastore` abstract class that you must implement, specifically the `get_previous_record` method.

 For more information on temporal rules, see [Data Quality Rule Definition Guidelines](./data-quality-rule-definition-guidelines.md) for more information on temporal rules).
 If you are validating against a schema that doesn't have temporal rules, it isn't really necessary to set up a datastore.